IMPORTANT SAFETY INFORMATION for VELTIN Gel

 As a parent, maybe it’s been a while since you experienced a breakout, but if your teen is dealing with acne, chances are you can relate.
 That’s because some studies show that acne may run in families.

-Acne is a common skin condition that affects between 40 and 50 million Americans.
+Acne is a common skin condition that affects between 40 million and 50 million Americans.
 About 80% of all teens and young adults will have acne breakouts at some point.

 So what’s a parent to do?
 There's no quick fix for acne, but there are things you can do to help.
 Here’s where you can start: